Skip to main content

 1. What policies and processes are currently in place or being considered at the institutional level regarding the integration of AI into the management and practice of graduate education?

-2. What drives these policies and processes, and how do they broaden impact?
+2. What drives these policies and processes, and how do they expand excellence?

-3. What community-grounded guidelines can universities use to assess the impact of AI applications to broaden impact in STEM fields?
+3. What community-grounded guidelines can universities use to assess the impact of AI applications to increase success in STEM fields?

 Following data collection, we will produce a white paper summarizing survey findings and host a convening with institutional leaders to review and engage with study results.